tegola-hubs/tegola-hubs.github.com/tegola-history.md

 Internet via the academic network [Janet].
-Although this was great for our research because Janet could offer much higher speeds than anything that was available to domestic consumers, Sabhal Mòr Ostaig was not in an ideal position.
+Although this was great for our research because Janet could offer much higher speeds than anything that was available to domestic consumers, Sabhal Mòr Ostaig is not in an ideal position.
 It is further away from Corran (over 13 miles) and there is no line-of-sight for wireless transmission.
 In fact the lowest point that can "see" both Sabhal Mòr Ostaig and Corran is over 300m up the side of [Beinn Sgritheall], and not an easy walk.
-Amazingly one afternoon in very early January, a group of about eight residents of Arnisdale and Corran, all somewhat the worse for wear from [Hogmanay] celebrations turned out and in, the space of a few hours, climbed the hill and erected our first relay.
-It was then that we realised that community involvement was essential to the project.
+Amazingly, one afternoon in very early January, a group of about eight residents of Arnisdale and Corran, all somewhat the worse for wear from [Hogmanay] celebrations turned out and in, the space of a few hours, climbed the hill and erected our first relay.
+It was then that we realised how essential community involvement was essential to the project.

 By the summer of 2008 we had completed the research testbed, a ring of five relays, and a number of research projects were started as described on our [research pages].
-Tegola was frequently [in the news], though it failed to make an impact on Scottish Government.
+Tegola was frequently in the news, it had substantial press coverage and it was one of the stimuli for the Royal Society of Edinburgh's Digital Scotland report;  though it failed to make any immediate impact on Scottish Government policy.
+Please see the [tegola news] pages for some of the more interesting publicity.

-The next major event took place when we were approached by Simon Helliwell on [Eigg].
+The next major event took place  in the spring of 2010, when we were approached by Simon
+Helliwell on [Eigg].
 The people on Eigg had been frustrated by various attempts to get satellite connections from companies that went belly-up.
 Although the latest offering,  heavily